 Leaning Tower of Pisa Lamp

-Materials: Some type of resin, Bakelite socket.
+Materials: Table lamp made of some type of polystone or resin, Bakelite socket.

 Height: 20,5 cm / 8.07”